jorshali/developers-guide-to-ai/part2/articles/accessing_acme_outside_the_company_network.md

    - Depending on your company’s setup, you can enter your employee ID or your corporate email address.

 2. **Password**
-   - Type in the password you set up for your Workday account.
+   - Type in the password you set up for your Acme account.
    - If you’ve forgotten your password, look for a “Forgot Password?” link or see your company’s help desk instructions on resetting your password.

 3. **Multi-Factor Authentication (MFA)** (if required)